Davidmingsegura/Wikistry-Paper-searching-tool-for-chemistry/README.md

 # **Wikistry: Paper Searching Tool for Chemistry**

 ## **Overview**
 Wikistry is an agent tool designed to search for scientific papers related to chemistry from various sources and perform summarization.
-Currently, the project successfully fetches articles from **arXiv**, while support for **ACS (American Chemical Society)** is under development.
-The tool aims to automate literature searches and extract key information like **titles, abstracts, and links** to research papers.
+Currently, the project successfully fetches articles from **arXiv**, while support for other sources such as **ACS (American Chemical Society)** are under development.
+The tool aims to automate literature searches and extract key information like **titles, abstract, links and summarization using BART model** to research papers.

 ## **Features**
 - ✅ **Fetch research articles from arXiv** based on a query.
+- ✅ **Summarizes the abstract of research articles from arXiv** based on BART model.
 - 🔄 **Work in progress:** Automating article retrieval from ACS (abstract extraction needs improvement).
 - 🛠 **Uses Selenium for web scraping** (ACS) and API-based retrieval (arXiv).
-- 📄 **Outputs structured data** (title, abstract, and link) for easy reference.
+- 📄 **Outputs structured data** (title, summary and link) for easy reference.

 ## **Installation**
 1. **Clone the repository**: